Actindo-AG/Documentation/Tasks/UserInterface/02d_EmailSettings.md

     Click the drop-down list to select an email type.
 All email types configured in the email connections in the *Email* module are displayed in the list.

 - *From*
-    Enter the email address to be displayed as sender in the email notifications/from which the email notification is to be sent.
+    Enter the email address to be displayed as sender in the email notifications.

 - [SAVE]
     Click this button to save any changes made.

-[comment]: <> (Nur als Absender angezeigt, damit man antworten kann, oder wird tatsächlich aus da geschickt?)

 ## Email sending per event